 When buying insects, make sure they're labelled as edible and fit for human consumption (you don't want to get bird feed by accident!).
 A good website for buying edible insects is Eat Grub.

 For anybody who regularly travels the world by plane (especially on long-haul flights), flying will make up the majority of your carbon footprint.

 This flight carbon footprint calculator shows that a return trip from Manchester to Los Angeles emits 2.5 tonnes of CO2e, half of a person's total target annual budget.
 Aviation emissions are more harmful than normal emissions too due to being released higher in the atmosphere.

 Changes are slowly being made in the aviation industry, with more airlines opting for sustainable aviation fuels (SAF).
-If you do need to travel by plane, it's worth doing some research to see if there are any airlines within your budget that use SAF.
+If you do need to travel by plane, see if there are any airlines within your budget that use SAF.

 Walk or cycle whenever you can

 This tip might not be the most surprising, but it's definitely worth highlighting.